 If you are taking an aromatase inhibitor for early stage breast cancer, your doctor will want to monitor your bone health and may consider testing your bone density.

 Other tests such as blood tumor marker studies, blood tests of liver function, CTs, bone scans, and chest x-rays are not a standard part of follow-up because they don’t help a woman treated with breast cancer live longer.
 But they will be done (as indicated) if you have symptoms or physical exam findings that suggest that the cancer has recurred.
 These and other tests may also be done as part of evaluating new treatments by clinical trials.

 If symptoms, exams, or tests suggest a recurrence, imaging tests such as an x-ray, CT scan, PET scan, MRI scan, bone scan, and/or a biopsy may be done.
 Your doctor may also look for circulating tumor cells in the blood or measure levels of blood tumor markers such as CA-15-3, CA 27-29, or CEA.
 The blood levels of tumor markers go up in some women if their cancer has spread to bones or other organs such as the liver.
 They are not elevated in all women with recurrence, so they aren't always helpful.
 If they are elevated, your doctor might use them to monitor the results of therapy.

 If cancer does recur, your treatment will depend on the location of the cancer and what treatments you've had before.
 It may mean surgery, radiation therapy, hormone therapy, chemotherapy, targeted therapy, or some combination of these.
 For more information on how recurrent cancer is treated, see the section “Treatment of invasive breast cancer, by stage.”
-For more general information on dealing with a recurrence, see our document When Your Cancer Comes Back: Cancer Recurrence.
+For more general information on dealing with a recurrence, see When Your Cancer Comes Back: Cancer Recurrence.

 It is also important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.